1jour1vin

 "Hailed as a true triumph by Vinous: this vintage stands out as one of Argentina's greatest—rare and extraordinary!"

-"Although it is difficult to choose between the Gualtallary and El Cepillo vintages, the Gran Enemigo Gualtallary Single Vineyard 2021 wins my vote as the finest example of Gran Enemigo's Single Vineyard Cabernet Francs. [...]
+“Although it’s difficult to choose between the Gualtallary and El Cepillo vintages, the Gran Enemigo Gualtallary Single Vineyard 2021 wins my vote as the finest example of Gran Enemigo’s Single Vineyard Cabernet Francs. [...]
 Opening with a dark, introverted, and subtly fragrant nose, its aromatic profile continues to unfold, encompassing a full range of herbaceous and floral complexities, combining effervescent intensity with supreme elegance.
 The palate follows with a rich, silky, refined, and delicately succulent energy, unfolding into a graceful, dense, and icy finish that emphasizes vertical energy as much as horizontal richness.
-The finish builds slowly but surely, revealing shimmering acidity and ultra-refined tannins with increased aeration.
-There is no better example of Cabernet Franc’s suitability in the Uco Valley, a marriage rendered here with incomparable finesse, depth, and complexity.
+The finish builds slowly but surely, revealing shimmering acidity and ultra-refined tannins with further aeration.
+There is no better example of how well Cabernet Franc suits the Uco Valley—a pairing executed here with incomparable finesse, depth, and complexity.
 2024–2041” (Robert Parker 2025)

-Buy El Enemigo wines at the best price in a private sale!
+Buy your El Enemigo wines at the best price in a private sale!

 Rated site